wdporter/i-am-that-vuepress/71-in-self-awareness-you-learn-about-yourself/readme.md

 **Q:**&ensp;My own spiritual experience has its seasons.
 Sometimes I feel glorious, then again I am down.
 I am like a lift boy — going up, going down, going up, going down.

-**M:**&ensp;All changes in consciousness are due to the ‘I am the body’ idea.
+**M:**&ensp;All changes in consciousness are due to the “I am the body” idea.
 Divested of this idea, the mind becomes steady.
 There is pure being, free of experiencing anything in particular.
 But to realise it you must do what your teacher tells you.
 Mere listening, even memorising, is not enough.
 If you do not struggle hard to apply every word of it in your daily life, don’t complain that you made no progress.
 All real progress is irreversible.
 Ups and downs merely show that the teaching has not been taken to heart and fully translated into action.

 **Q:**&ensp;The other day you told us that there is no such thing as <span data-tippy-content="Action or “the fruits of action”. <em>Karma</em> is of three kinds: <em>sanchita</em> (accumulated from previous births), <em>prarabdha</em> (portion of the past <em>karma</em> to be worked out in the present life) and <em>agami</em> (the current <em>karma</em> the result of which will fructify in future).">karma</span>.
 Yet we see that every thing has a cause and the sum total of all the causes may be called *karma*.